priestd09/corda/docs/source/key-concepts-ecosystem.rst

 The network
 ===========

+.. topic:: Summary

+   * *A Corda network is a network of nodes running Corda and CorDapps*
+   * *Communication is point-to-point, instead of a global broadcast*
+   * *The network is permissioned, with access controlled by a doorman*
+   * *Nodes are identified on the network by their legal identity*

 Network structure
 -----------------
-A Corda network is made up of nodes.
-Each node is a JVM run-time environment hosting Corda services and executing applications (*CorDapps*).
+A Corda network is an authenticated peer-to-peer network of nodes, where each node is a JVM run-time environment hosting Corda services and executing applications known as *CorDapps*.
 Each node stores its data in a local relational database that the node's owner can query using SQL.

-The nodes are arranged in an authenticated peer-to-peer network.
 All communication between nodes is direct.
 This allows all data to be shared on a need-to-know basis only; in Corda, there is **no global broadcast**.
 Messages are encrypted and sent via message queues (using AMQP/1.0 over TLS).

 The doorman
 -----------